Tag: diversity

 The Night I Confronted Diane Abbott About Silencing Syrians’ Voices

-By: Fardous Bahbouh, PhD researcher in Equality, Diversity and Inclusion On 15 September 2017, I attended the Diversity in Media Awards at the Waldorf Hilton.
-My teacher at the London College of Communication, Vivienne Francis, had been nominated for an award, and I was there to celebrate her incredible achievement.
-Among the attendees were many…
+By: Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry On 15 September 2017, I attended the Diversity in Media Awards at the Waldorf Hilton.
+My teacher at the London College of Communication, Vivienne Francis, had been nominated for an award, and I was there to…

 -